"Come away, O human child!

 "I've been seeing things, and hearing things, and…look, last night, did you have your window open?"

-She nodded and paled noticeably.
+She paled noticeably.

 "Me too," said William.
 Taking a deep breath, he told her everything that'd happened since the Menskr's apartment.
 Her eyes got wider and wider as he talked.